 Yankee gutter construction

 Traditionally, the body of the system is made from a combination of wood and metal—wood for the shell and metal sheets to line the interior.
 The gutters’ sloped bottom helps expedite the flow of water through the gutter.
-In the 19th century, copper became the favored option for the metal lining, but steel is now used for new construction.
+In the 19th century, copper became the favored option for the metal lining.
+However, steel is now used for new construction.

 The channel on U- or V-shaped Yankee gutters is typically wider than on their modern counterparts (up to 12”) and are less likely to become clogged or obstructed because of the way the multi-tiered drainage system is designed.
 The gutters, which are soldered to the roof, drain through downspouts that run through the roof deck and eaves.